thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/install_21.png)

-Practically speaking, I think it's worth making a main user at this point, though it isn't techincally required.
+Practically speaking, I think it's worth making a main user at this point, though it isn't technically required.

     useradd -m -g users -G wheel -s /bin/bash username

 The '-m' flag creates a '/home' directory for the new user.
 The '-g' flag specifies the group to add the user to.
-The '-G' flag refers to auxilliary groups to add the user to.
+The '-G' flag refers to auxiliary groups to add the user to.
 In this case, they're added to the 'wheel' group, which will let them be a full admin. '/bin/bash' specifies what shell the user will have.
 It's typical to use bash.
 Don't forget to change 'username' to the name you want.

 ![alt text](images/install/install_22.png)